The Hornets might not be gone from the NBA after all.

 It's a move that, if it comes to fruition, will be a hit in the Queen City.
-Between seeing a terrible on-court product, a bitter taste from the loss of the Hornets and a general malaise toward the Bobcats franchise narcissistically named after founder Bob Johnson, Charlotteans have had a tepid-at-best relationship with their current NBA team.
+Between a terrible on-court product, a bitter taste from the loss of the Hornets and a general malaise toward the Bobcats franchise narcissistically named after founder and previous majority owner Bob Johnson, Charlotteans have had a tepid-at-best relationship with their current NBA team.

-Since arriving in Charlotte in 2004, the Bobcats can claim one playoff appearance and have a short yet profound record of making poor personnel decisions.
+Since arriving in Charlotte, the Bobcats have made one playoff appearance and have a short but profound record of making poor personnel decisions.

 But the Hornets – man, the Hornets.
 Now that's a different story.
 The basketball-crazed city fell in love with the franchise that arrived in 1988.
 Even when the team stunk, fans showed up and made noise.
 And after a few years, the Hornets actually got good.

 Fans sold out the 24,000-plus seat Charlotte Coliseum for 364 consecutive games as the team with the iconic teal-and-purple color scheme won games with Alonzo Mourning, Larry Johnson and Muggsy Bogues.

 But then it fell apart.
 Larry Johnson hurt his back, Alonzo Mourning took his talents to South Beach and the city grew frustrated with owner George Shinn, who became involved in a sexual assault trial involving a Hornets cheerleader and later made demands on the city to build a new arena.

 The Hornets left town in 2002 and were replaced with the Bobcats two years later.
 The magic has not returned.